crmpicco/aws-certifications/deployment-provisioning.md

 504 - Gateway timeout.
 Application is not responding

 561 - Unauthorized, received an error code from the ID provider when attempting to authenticate a user

+### ELB CloudWatch Metrics
+ELBs publish metrics to CloudWatch by default for the load balancer itself **and** for the back-end instances.

+Metrics are gathered at 60 second intervals

+`BackendConnectionErrors` - number of unsuccessful connections to backend instances

+`HealthyHostCount` - number of healthy instances registered

+`UnHealthyHostCount` - number of unhealthy instances

+`Latency` - number of seconds taken for registered instance to respond / connect

+`RequestCount` - number of requests completed / connections made during the specified interval

+`SurgeQueueLength` - number of pending requests (_Classic Load Balancer only_)

+`SpilloverCount` - number of requests rejected because the surge queue is full (_Classic Load Balancer only_)